 The programme includes 4 open water dives, which are conducted over at least 2 days.
 All your dives will be conducted within the no-decompression limits.
 During your programme, you'll cover the knowledge, skills and techniques needed to dive deep.
 Topics covered include:

 The reason PADI Deep Diver training is important is that our margin for error narrows with depth.
 That's not really an issue provided absolutely nothing goes wrong and you make no mistakes.
 As we go deeper, we use air faster and have shorter no stop limits.
 The surface is much farther away and harder to reach.
-Scuba accidents usually result from, not 1, but several errors that link into a chain leading to disaster.
+Scuba accidents usually result from, not one, but several errors that link into a chain leading to disaster.
 On a deep dive, that chain is very, very short.

 Conditions, combined with depth, also affect your risk.
 In recreational diving, we define 'deep' as 18 metres or 60 feet to no more than 40 metres or 130 feet.
 But, 30 metres in warm, clear water can be a breeze compared to 12 metres in a cold, low-viz current.
 So, training as a PADI Deep Diver sometimes pays big dividends on surprisingly shallow dives too.